jbrannon972/Drylogs2/INSTALL_WORKFLOW_REVIEW.md

 ```

 ### **What it SHOULD do:**
-1. Show the calculated equipment list from Step 10
+1. Show the calculated equipment list from Step 10.
+This, it should show the equipment needed and what chamber/room to put it into
-2. Allow scanning equipment QR codes/barcodes
+2. Allow scanning equipment QR codes/barcodes.
+Yes
-3. Assign each piece of equipment to a specific room
+3. Assign each piece of equipment to a specific room.
+YES
-4. Take photos of equipment placement
+4. Take photos of equipment placement. no, we do this with the final pics at the end
-5. Mark equipment as "in service" in inventory
+5. Mark equipment as "in service" in inventory.
+Yes

 ### ✅ YOUR DECISION:
 **Equipment Placement implementation priority?**
-- [ ] HIGH - Block everything until this is done
+- [ ] HIGH - Block everything until this is done FIX IT AS ABOVE
 - [ ] MEDIUM - Can test workflow without it
 - [ ] LOW - Manual tracking is fine for now
 - [ ] Notes: _______________